trustvox/trustvox-vtex-io-plugin/docs/README_EN.md

 ### block: certificate-ratrustvox

-This block renders the True Reviews certificate widget, you can see more about [here](https://help.trustvox.com.br/pt-BR/articles/5551970-como-adicionar-e-exibir-o-selo-de-reviews-verdadeiros-no-seu-site).
+This block renders the True Reviews certificate widget, you can see more about [here](https://faleconosco.reclameaqui.com.br/s/article/Como-adicionar-e-exibir-o-Selo-de-Avalia%C3%A7%C3%B5es-Confi%C3%A1veis-do-Reclame-AQUI-no-seu-site?language=pt_BR).

 ![certificate-ratrustvox block](./assets/certificate-ratrustvox.png)

-### bloco: colt-ratrustvox
+### block: colt-ratrustvox

-This block renders the Opinions Carousel widget, you can see more about [here](https://help.trustvox.com.br/pt-BR/articles/5557670-como-adicionar-as-opinioes-de-loja-carrossel-da-ra-trustvox-em-seu-site).
+This block renders the Opinions Carousel widget, you can see more about [here](https://faleconosco.reclameaqui.com.br/s/article/Como-adicionar-as-opini%C3%B5es-de-loja-carrossel-da-RA-Reviews-em-seu-site?language=pt_BR).

 ![colt-ratrustvox block](./assets/colt-ratrustvox.png)